-The Bard Medical corporation has been manufacturing the 3DMax since 2007 through its subsidiary company Davol.
+The Bard Medical corporation has been manufacturing the 3DMax hernia mesh since 2007 through its subsidiary company Davol.
 The Bard 3D Max mesh is specifically used to treat inguinal hernias, which mostly occur in men.

 The 3D Max mesh features a curved or cupped like design that is intended to form around the patient’s groin area.
-The mesh is intended to provide structure and support to the areas and to prevent additional protrusions.
+This Bard hernia mesh product is made to provide structure and support to the groin area in order to prevent additional protrusions.

 Currently there is no FDA recall for the Bard 3D Max mesh.
 However, the number of injuries being reported across the country continues to grow.

 When first released, the Bard 3DMax was constructed with full weight polypropylene fibers.
 This material is essentially plastic and when implanted in the human body is known to cause significant issues.

 Polypropylene will shrink and harden over time causing the fibers to stiffen and break loose.

 Another concern is this material’s unique ability to bind with human tissue, which unfortunately also allows it to bind with internal organs.
 This can lead to a number of serious injuries such as infection, fistulas, and bowel obstruction to name a few.

 Bard 3d Max Adverse Events and Possible Recall

 While Davol has not officially issued a recall, there is an alarming and rising trend in the number of patients experiencing severe complications.
 Individuals are reporting these to the FDA through adverse event reports.

 A quick google search using the phrase “bard 3d max adverse event” will turn up many results.
 Here is an example in which the patient reported severe pain and burning in the pelvis area.